Financial Aid FAQ

 2) When are scholarship applications due?

-The Kern Scholarship application is due March 1st (only available to fall-starts).
-For all other scholarships, priority will be given to applications submitted by April 1 for fall-starts and November 1 for spring-starts.
+For all scholarships, priority will be given to applications submitted by April 1 for fall-starts and November 1 for spring-starts.

 Note: If the deadline falls on a weekend, the deadline will be the next following business day.